What is the value of open source engagement?

 A graph of email addresses used by identified Googlers in the Tensorflow project

 Use of a network to disambiguate authors and committers.
-I identified more Googlers but that’s about it.
+Is the increased complexity worth the gain?

-I know that you can identify at least some affiliations with high certainty.
+At least some affiliations can be identified with high certainty.
 Therefore, the heuristic to consider is that if an organization is actively engaged then they will have at least 1 commit with an associated email domain for a given time interval.
 This heuristic also prevents “gaming” by having members make a lot of erroneous commits to projects to pad their leaderboard position since only 1 will be counted for a given time interval.

 Committers to Tensorflow by email domain.
-I already know these should be mostly Googlers and given the huge proportion of personal email domains anything else must be significant.
+Given that these should be mostly Googlers and the huge proportion of personal email domains, anything else must be significant.

-Caveat: Can you fail to identify a highly engaged organization using this heuristic?
+Caveat: Could this heuristic fail to identify a highly engaged organization?